Smart Contracts: What They Are and How They Operate

 Prior to smart contracts, blockchains mainly served as money transfer networks but didn’t really offer much in the way of additional functionality.
 Thanks to the integration of smart contracts, the cryptocurrency community has expanded into a thriving ecosystem of interconnected blockchains that host a multitude of different dApps that serve a variety of functions.

+So, what are smart contracts used for?
 Smart contracts power everything from decentralized finance (DeFi) and supply chain tracking to non-fungible tokens and gaming protocols.
 As with any token that is transferred on the blockchain, all smart contract transactions are recorded on the blockchain and, in general, are unable to be reversed or changed.

-DeFi has perhaps been one of the most significant developments to arise from smart contract technology as it aims to transform the banking and financial industries, helping to bring banking to the masses and cut out the high fee middlemen.
+DeFi has perhaps been one of the most significant developments to arise from smart contract technology as it aims to transform the banking and financial industries, helping to bring banking to the masses and cut out the high-fee middlemen.

 How do Smart Contracts Work?